Skip to main content

 Frame-by-frame control neededYes — it's the whole pointNo — templates and automation are fineSometimes — depends on goals

 If you're a business user, be honest with yourself: do you need to animate, or do you need animated videos?
 Those are different problems with different solutions.
 Traditional 2D animation software gives you creative control at the cost of a significant time investment.
-AI-powered video tools give you finished videos at the cost of creative control.
+Knowlify and other free animated video maker tools give you finished videos in minutes, which is why Knowlify is our top pick for most teams on this list.

 2D Animation Software Comparison Table